 - IB "elective" such as Visual Art, Theatre, ITGS, or Psychology

 The ultimate goal of all IB Diploma students is to earn the prestigious IB Diploma.
 The IB Diploma is based on completion of the IB core and assessments from all IB courses and is awarded in July after Country Day graduation.
 Colleges and universities worldwide recognize earning the IB diploma as a significant achievement and may award college credit, placement, or financial compensation for IB coursework.
 IB Diploma recipients from Country Day have matriculated to fine colleges and universities (see the Preparing for College tab).

-Assessment in IB based on students meeting worldwide standards and involves both work carried out during IB courses and materials sent to IB examiners.
+Assessment in IB is based on students meeting worldwide standards and involves both work carried out during IB courses and materials sent to IB examiners.
 Students are scored in each subject on a 1-7 scale (with 7 being the highest).
-Mulitple assessments lead to a final score; for example, an IB English score is based on a major paper, a two-part exam, and two oral presentations.
+Multiple assessments lead to a final score; for example, an IB English score is based on a major paper, a two-part exam, and an oral presentation.
 A minimum of 24 points is required to earn the IB diploma (subject to certain minimum levels of performance across the whole program).
 Students can also be awarded up to three additional points for their combined results on Theory of Knowledge and the Extended Essay.
 Colleges vary widely in their policies for credit and placement from IB courses, but generally speaking the majority of Country Day IB students earn either credit or placement in multiple subjects at the collegiate level.